-SECTION 1.
-Short Title. - This Act shall be known as the "Government Procurement Reform Act."
+Section 1.
+Short Title.-This Act shall be known as the "Government Procurement Reform Act."

-- SEC.
-2. Declaration of Policy.
-It is the declared policy of the State to promote the ideals of good governance in all its branches, departments, agencies, subdivisions, and instrumentalities, including government-owned and/or-controlled corporations and local government units. - SEC.
-3. Governing Principles on Government Procurement.
-All procurement of the national government, its departments, bureaus, offices and agencies, including state universities and colleges, government-owned and/or -controlled corporations, government financial institutions and local government units, shall, in all cases, be governed by these principles: - (a) Transparency in the procurement process and in the implementation of procurement contracts. - (b) Competitiveness by extending equal opportunity to enable private contracting parties who are eligible and qualified to participate in public bidding. - (c) Streamlined procurement process that will uniformly apply to all government procurement.
-The procurement process shall be simple and made adaptable to advances in modern technology in order to ensure an effective and efficient method. - (d) System of accountability where both the public officials directly or indirectly involved in the procurement process as well as in the implementation of procurement contracts and the private parties that deal with government are, when warranted by circumstances, investigated and held liable for their actions relative thereto. - (e) Public monitoring of the procurement process and the implementation of awarded contracts with the end in view of guaranteeing that these contracts are awarded pursuant to the provisions of this Act and its implementing rules and regulations, and that all these contracts are performed strictly according to specifications. - SEC.
-4. Scope and Application.
-This Act shall apply to the Procurement of Infrastructure Projects, Goods and Consulting
+SEC.
+2. Declaration of Policy.-It is the declared policy of the State to promote the ideals of good governance in all its branches, departments, agencies, subdivisions, and instrumentalities, including government-owned and/or-controlled corporations and local government units.

+SEC.
+3. Governing Principles on Government Procurement.-All procurement of the national government, its departments, bureaus, offices and agencies, including state universities and colleges, government-owned and/or-controlled corporations, government financial institutions and local government units, shall, in all cases, be governed by these principles:

+(a) Transparency in the procurement process and in the implementation of procurement contracts.

+(b) Competitiveness by extending equal opportunity to enable private contracting parties who are eligible and qualified to participate in public bidding.

+(c) Streamlined procurement process that will uniformly apply to all government procurement.
+The procurement process shall be simple and made adaptable to advances in modern technology in order to ensure an effective and efficient method.

+(d) System of accountability where both the public officials directly or indirectly involved in the procurement process as well as in the implementation of procurement contracts and the private parties that deal with government are, when warranted by circumstances, investigated and held liable for their actions relative thereto.

+(e) Public monitoring of the procurement process and the implementation of awarded contracts with the end in view of guaranteeing that these contracts are awarded pursuant to the provisions of this Act and its implementing rules and regulations, and that all these contracts are performed strictly according to specifications.

-Services, regardless of source of funds, whether local or foreign, by all branches and instrumentalities of government, its departments, offices and agencies, including government-owned and/or-controlled corporations and local government units, subject to the provisions of Commonwealth Act No. 138.
+SEC.
+4. Scope and Application .- This Act shall apply to the Procurement of Infrastructure Projects, Goods and Consulting Services, regardless of source of funds, whether local or foreign by all branches and instrumentalities of government, its department, offices and agencies, including government-owned and/or controlled corporations and local government provisions subject the units. to of Commonwealth Act No. 138.
 Any treaty or international or executive agreement affecting the subject matter of this Act to which the Philippine government is a signatory shall be observed.